 What is OKR?

-Objectives and key results, also called OKRs, are a way of setting goals for an organization or team.
+Objectives and key results, also called OKRs, are a way of setting goals for an organization or a team.
 In other words, it is executing a strategy in order to achieve the task in a planned, limited time.
 With its features, OKR increases the motivation of employees and enables them to focus.
 It provides control and helps to complete the work on time.
 Shortly, it helps to direct and manage the resources in the most efficient way.
 In the following sections we will take a look at the most relevant OKR examples for different departments.

 How can you determine objectives and key results?

 Objectives include the long term goals which are chosen by the Why 5 analysis.
 Moreover, the manager determines main problems and objectives of the company.
 Thus, it is easier for employees to develop them.
 Objectives should be specific, measurable, achievable and time-bound.
 You should define 2-5 objectives.
 Otherwise, it will not be possible for people to keep all the objectives in mind.
 Then, company should set key results that have to be difficult, but not impossible, qualitative and achievable.
 Easy-to-reach solutions will reduce the workforce of employees and will not trigger development.
 Likewise, almost impossible to reach key results will cause employees to give up.
 For these reasons, the key results should be difficult.

 Growing Company – OKR Examples

 - Move site to the top 3 by keyword studies

 - Be more active on social media platforms like LinkedIn to highlight achievements

 The OKR exemplified above is not a good one.
 Why?
 The objective is not clear enough, so the purpose is not fully understood and not all key results carry numerical data, which is basically the definition of KR.
 In order to make this a better example:

 - The phrase in the objective ‘Other Businesses ‘ should be specified as ‘Competitive companies’